 That said here is our scale.

-10 – Perfect, very difficult to achieve but maybe someday we’ll see the flawless property.
+10 – Masterpiece, very difficult to achieve but maybe someday we’ll see the flawless property.

 9 – Great, almost there, a must read/see/play property.